Skip to main content

 Your Lead Lifecycle should also support both.

-Disqualified people should not re-enter qualification.
+Disqualified people should not re-enter the qualification.

 Recycled people should.